-FISH in Williamsburg - A History of the Founding and Early Years - 1975 - 1986

-Text by Karen Berquist; Photography by Sally Fisk

-Presented to the Board of Directors and volunteers on January 8, 2015
+Fish in Williamsburg - A History of the Founding and Early Years - 1975 - 1986 Text by Karen Berquist; Photography by Sally Fisk Presented to the Board of Directors and volunteers on January 8, 2015

-One fall afternoon in 2014, a group of women met at the Historic Triangle Building to recall the early days of the organization FISH.
-Marian Bennett, Ling Ngo, Nancy Lubrano, and Sherry Welter, were among the first organizers of FISH in Williamsburg.
-Although it had been years since they had worked together as FISH volunteers, they expressed great joy at rekindling friendships formed decades ago.
+On a fall afternoon in 2014 a group of women met at the Historic Triangle Building to recall the early days of the organization Fish.
+Marian Bennett, Ling Ngo, Nancy Lubrano and Sherry Welter were among the first organizers of Fish in Williamsburg.
+Although it had been years since they had worked together as Fish volunteers, they expressed great joy at rekindling their friendships formed decades ago.

-The task at hand was to recollect the founding and early days of FISH:
+The task at hand was to recollect the founding and early days of Fish:

 - How did these founders come together?

 - Who volunteered in those first years?

-- What services did FISH provide?
+- What services did they provide?

-- What support did FISH receive from local churches and organizations?
+- What support did they receive from local churches and organizations?